-Due to safety/health concerns for all involved and due to liquor license restrictions from the State of Missouri, St. Louis County, and the City of Clayton, any "Event Sponsor" (defined as any Fontbonne University individual, organization, or department, or any non-affiliated campus individual or group that plans to serve alcohol at an on-campus Fontbonne event, including at any satellite campus such as Fontbonne University - West Campus or at a Fontbonne leased property location) must make arrangements through our food service vendor, Aladdin Food Management Services ("Aladdin"), which holds the liquor license for the Clayton campus.
-Event Sponsors must provide 20 business days advance notification in requesting Aladdin to have and/or serve alcohol at any such event.
+Because of Liquor license restriction from the State of Missouri, St. Louis County, and the City of Clayton, any event sponsor (defined as any Fontbonne University individual, organization, or department, or any non-affiliated campus individual or group) that plans to serve alcohol at an on-campus event, must make arrangements through Ameriserve which holds the liquor license for the Clayton campus.
+Event Sponsors must allow 20 business days advance notification.